Bank examiner: Duties and functions

 Bank examiners monitor and evaluate the financial condition of institutions and their compliance with relevant regulations and laws.
 They evaluate the quality of risk management practices, compliance with consumer protection and financial crime regulations, and management's ability to run the institution in a safe and sound manner.
 The bank examination process may include inspection of the facility and the bank's records, as well as fact-finding interviews with management.
 Bank examiners usually work on-site, traveling to various institutions and branches as scheduled or as requested, although some work may also be done through remote access.
 Frequency of examinations is determined by statute and the risk level of the institution.
 Complex banks may have teams of examiners stationed year-round in its offices to perform ongoing monitoring.
 The bank examiner is expected to be knowledgeable of finance and accounting principles (particularly forensic accounting), as well as the relevant banking procedures and protocols.
 In some cases, an examiner will have worked in bank management positions in the past.
 In the United States, it is a crime to obstruct a federal bank examination.

 Bank examiners report findings to their employing agency, and usually to the board of directors and upper management of the examined institution.
-They are expected to provide analysis and evidence to substantiate their findings, in an objective and non-judgmental manner; and in particular to draw any serious violations of regulations to the appropriate levels of authority.
+They are expected to provide analysis and evidence to substantiate their findings, in an objective and non-judgmental manner; and in particular to refer any serious violations of regulations to the appropriate levels of authority.
 Recommendations for corrective action can be made if warranted.
 Examiners, particularly those employed by a regulatory agency, may also assign supervisory ratings to institutions and place legal enforcement actions, civil money penalties, or other punishments for noncompliance.

 Hiring and training

 Aspiring bank examiners are usually required to have an undergraduate degree in finance, accounting, economics, or related business field.
 In some cases, a background investigation may be performed on the candidate to assess their ability to protect sensitive information.
-Newly hired examiners must immediately comply with ethics rules that prohibit certain actions, such as holding bank stock or receiving loans from specified financial institutions.
+Newly hired examiners must immediately comply with ethics rules that prohibit certain actions, such as holding ownership interests in bank companies or receiving loans from specified financial institutions.

 While examiner training requirements vary depending on the employing agency, federal bank examiners in the United States are generally encouraged to complete rigorous training programs to become certified as commissioned examiners.
 This title indicates that the holder has a high level of general examination expertise and is empowered to serve in key roles such as examiner-in-charge.
 Examiner commissioning programs may demand several years of on-the-job training, formal classroom instruction, and knowledge tests on topics such as banking, accounting, and regulations.
 Once commissioned, bank examiners may have the opportunity to further develop specialties in large bank, asset management, IT security, anti-money laundering, capital markets, consumer protection, and other areas.
 They may also advance to management positions in their respective field offices.